DigitalSlideArchive/wsi-superpixel-guided-labeling/paper/paper.md

 # Summary

-`WSI Superpixel Guided Labeling` facilitates active learning on whole slide images.
+`Histomics Label` facilitates active learning on whole slide images.
 It has a user interface built on top of the HistomicsUI [@histomicsui] base and deployed as part of the Digital Slide Archive [@Gutman2017, @digitalslidearchive], and uses the HistomicsTK [@histomicstk] tool kit as part of the process.

 Users label superpixel regions or other segmented areas of whole slide images to be used as classification input for machine learning algorithms.
 An example algorithm is included which generates superpixels, features, and machine learning models for active learning on a directory of images.
 The interface allows bulk labeling, labeling the most impactful superpixels to improve the model, and reviewing labeled and predicted categories.